Ecological integrity of national parks

 More information

-Ecological integrity is reported for major ecosystems in 42 of Canada's national parks.
-Data are not available for Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Qausuittuq National Park, Ukkusiksalik National Park, and Rouge National Urban Park.
+Ecological integrity is reported for major ecosystems in 43 of Canada's national parks, national park reserves and a national urban park.
+Data are not available for Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Qausuittuq National Park and Ukkusiksalik National Park.
+Data may be unavailable if a site was recently established and has a very new monitoring program, or if the data have not yet been validated with partners.

 Data sets for individual measures are published in the Government of Canada Open Data Portal.